 Step 2.
 Add all the ingredients except the water to the bowl of a food processor, and, with short pulses, pulse until the ingredients are coarsely combined.

 Step 5.
-Once the dough is chilled, turn it onto a lightly floured work surface and then roll it to â…›" thickness.
-Using a 2" cutter, cut the dough into rounds.
+Once the dough is chilled, turn it onto a lightly floured work surface and use a rolling pin to roll dough to ⅛" thickness.
+Using a 2" cutter cut the dough into rounds, or use a fluted pastry wheel and cut the dough into squares.

 Check out the golden brown edges on these crackers...they are so good!